concordant/c-markdown-editor/STATUS.md

 16 March 2021

-This is an alpha-status “version zero” of a collaborative text editor.
+This is an alpha version of a collaborative text editor.
 Its aim is to provide an example of a collaborative application leveraging the Concordant vision.
 Features, performance, and user-friendliness have been secondary considerations.

 ## Limitations due to the editing engine